 Recycling is now the norm for many people and being able to recycle everything from your plastics and cardboard to your old household appliances is vital to the future of the planet.
-Ensuring that you live a green lifestyle is something that we all need to take more responsibility for and you can do this by doing small things such as turning off lights when you leave a room, repairing broken appliances instead of replacing them or by using energy saving light bulbs.
+Ensuring that you live a green lifestyle is something that we all need to take more responsibility for and you can do this by doing small things such as turning off lights when you leave a room, repairing broken appliances instead of replacing them, hiring a garbage hauling services company or by using energy saving light bulbs.
 The European WEEE Directive was introduced to help combat the issue of waste in Europe and the WEEE Directive stands for Waste Electrical and Electronic Equipment Directive.

 It was brought in back in 2003 as a way to better manage the issue of wastage in Europe and it focuses on improving the amount of recycling that is done throughout the entire continent, including within the UK.

 There have been numerous changes made to the Directive over the last few years and the most recent additions were brought into play in 2015 and they state that at least 45% of all of the electrical goods in Europe have to be recycled.